WNAX (AM): Saga Communications

 In 1996, Saga Communications purchased WNAX and WNAX-FM from Park Communications for $7 million.
 Programming from One on One Sports was added to WNAX's full service format in January 1997.

 In 2002, Saga dropped the limited country music played during WNAX's daytime news and farm information programming, and replaced evening carriage of Sporting News Radio (the former One on One Sports) with syndicated talk shows.

-Today WNAX continues many of the traditions started in 1922 with frequent news, sports, weather and farm market updates.
+Today, WNAX continues many of the traditions started in 1922 with frequent news, sports, weather and farm market updates.
 The station continues to be affiliated with CBS News Radio, an association that began in the late 1920s, and was only interrupted by the six years with ABC Radio from 1945 to 1951.

 Signal

 WNAX's 5,000-watt signal provides unusually large daytime coverage.
 It provides at least secondary coverage during the day to most of the eastern half of South Dakota, much of western Iowa, southwestern Minnesota, and most of the densely populated portion of Nebraska.
 In addition to its home markets of Sioux City and Sioux Falls, WNAX provides a strong grade B signal to Omaha and Lincoln.
 Under the right conditions, its daytime signal penetrates as far south as Kansas City, as far north as Fargo and well east of Des Moines with a good radio.

-Among U.S. stations, KNAX's daytime land coverage is exceeded only by KFYR in Bismarck, North Dakota.
+Among U.S. stations, WNAX's daytime land coverage is exceeded only by KFYR in Bismarck, North Dakota.
 A single tower is used during the day.
 Three towers are used at night to protect other stations on 570 AM and on adjacent frequencies.
 The nighttime signal is concentrated along the Sioux Falls-Sioux City corridor.

 WNAX's signal benefits from its location near the bottom of the AM dial, as well as its transmitter power, and South Dakota's flat land (with near-perfect ground conductivity).